harshita-chivukula/PythonforDataScience_HarshitaChivukula/README.md

 3. Exercise 3: To-Do List
 4. Exercise 4: Celsius to Fahrenheit Converter

+## Questions:
+- I don't understand how to use Github desktop and how to connect my local files to github desktop.
+I keep adding files to github.
+How can I optimize this process?

 ## Requirements

 To run these exercises, you need Python 3.10 installed.
 You can clone the repository and run the notebook using Jupyter Notebook or VS Code.